Seto Kaiba visits Mokuba's side venture in California and hires a woman for pleasure.

 Chapter 1: Introductions

-Joan didn’t have to wait long for Marc.
-The tall, Filipino descendant of Genghis Khan strode towards her on the platform, a prince of this urban jungle.
+Joan tucked her wallet back into her purse and looked up to see Marc.
+The muscular, broad-jawed Filipino strode towards her on the platform: a king of this urban jungle.
 Although a mere fraction of a centimeter shorter than him, Joan fell into his arms a quivering lump of woman, the excitement and tension from the past three weeks of not seeing him overtaking her.
 Her head pressed against his firm shoulder as she steadied herself.

 "Calm down.
 I'm here now.
 We'll have the whole weekend together," Marc said as he stroked Joan's arms.

 After the trembling subsided, she lifted her head and kissed him for as long as he would allow.
-He laughed, pushed her off him gently, and escorted her through the town as she worried about office etiquette.
+He laughed, pushed her off himself gently, and escorted her through the downtown area as she fretted about office etiquette.

 They entered a recessed door at the base of a three-story Victorian building and ascended a dark, narrow staircase.
-After passing a room with six adults playing on their phones around a boardroom table, they entered a gigantic office with an open floor plan.
-Six rows of white desks with white computer monitors gave Joan a pang of agoraphobia, recalling an internship she’d endured five years ago.
-She took a deep breath and reassured herself that she worked from home now.
+After passing a room with six casually attired adults playing on their phones around a boardroom table, they entered a gigantic office with an open floor plan.
+Six rows of white desks with white computer monitors gave Joan a pang of agoraphobia, recalling an internship she'd endured five years ago.
+She took a deep breath and reassured herself that she could leave at any time.
+She worked from home now and called her own shots.

-Marc led Joan through the maze of desks to the only other familiar face in the room: his wife Laura.
-Laura’s middle-aged features were smoothed by flawless makeup, and an impeccably clean-cut Italian stood beside her chair.
-Joan tried to get a good look without staring too hard.
+Marc led Joan through the maze of desks to the only other familiar face in the room: his wife Laura, the narrative designer for the game company.
+Laura's middle-aged features were smoothed by flawless makeup, and an impeccably clean-cut Italian man stood beside her chair.
+Joan tried to get a good look without staring too hard, wondering if he was Laura's boyfriend but afraid to ask.

-“She’s a serial monogamist,” Matteo explained.
-“She grows stronger with every Dark Magician or Magician of Black Chaos in the graveyard.
-Shame they have to be in the graveyard and not on the field.”
+"She's a serial monogamist," the Italian explained.
+"She grows stronger with every Dark Magician or Magician of Black Chaos in the graveyard.
+Shame they have to be in the graveyard and not on the field."

 "Ouch!"
 Marc commented.